Changing Ends: Broadcast

 The series was premiered on ITVX before broadcast on ITV at a later date.
 Changing Ends was made available for viewing on ITVX from 1 June.

 Reception

 The series was ITVX’s ‘most viewed’ comedy of 2023.

 In February 2024, the series was nominated at the Broadcast Awards in the Best Comedy Programme category.
 The series was also nominated for the 2025 Broadcast Awards in the Best Comedy Programme category.
 In March 2025, Savell was nominated at the 2025 British Academy Television Awards for Male Performance in a Comedy.
 He won for Best Comedy Performance at the Royal Television Society Programme Awards in March 2025.
+The series was nominated in the Comedy category at the 31st National Television Awards.